Dr. Paul Sugarbaker’s Career Highlights

 Since his initial discovery of mesothelioma while operating on a patient, Dr. Sugarbaker decided to dedicate the rest of his career to refining the technique in an attempt to find the perfect treatment for all peritoneal mesothelioma patients.

 He has been known as a “last hope” for late-stage peritoneal mesothelioma patients because of his willingness to treat patients who have been turned away by other surgeons.

 “I think [mesothelioma] can be cured.
 I’m convinced it can be cured.
 There will be a cure.”

 Dr. Paul Sugarbaker’s Background

-Dr. Paul Sugarbaker received his MD from Cornell University Medical College in New York before completing a surgical residency at Peter Bent Brigham Hospital, now known as Brigham and Women’s Hospital, in Boston.
-Dr. Sugarbaker then completed a Masters in Immunology at the Harvard School of Arts and Science.
+Dr. Paul Sugarbaker earned his doctoral degree from Cornell University Medical College in New York before completing a surgical residency at Peter Bent Brigham Hospital, now known as Brigham and Women’s Hospital, in Boston.
+He also holds a master’s degree in immunology from the Harvard School of Arts and Science.

-In 1976, Dr. Sugarbaker began working at the surgery branch of the National Cancer Institute as a Senior Investigator.
-He stayed in this position for the next decade, gaining invaluable cancer research experience while working as a senior surgeon.
+In 1976, Dr. Sugarbaker began working at the surgery branch of the National Cancer Institute as a senior investigator.
+He remained in this position for the next decade, gaining invaluable cancer research experience while working as a senior surgeon.